solo-io/field-poc-br/README.md

 ### Add headers to the request

-You can add arbitrary headers to inbound requests using a VirtualService.
+You can add arbitrary headers to inbound requests using an HTTPRoute.

 First, create a waypoint for httpbin
 ```bash